The Best Way To Travel To Guernsey

 Blog

-Condor Ferries Liberation To Guernsey
+1. Condor Ferries Liberation To Guernsey

-If you are travelling to Guernsey by car in the summer, the Condor Liberation is the best way to travel.
-It has space for up to 880 passengers and 245 cars and takes around 3 hours (specific timings are dependant on the tides, which dictate when the Condor can get in and out of St Peter Port harbour) and when the weather is good, it is a smooth and quick way to get to the islands of Guernsey and Jersey.
+If you are traveling to Guernsey by car in the summer, the Condor Liberation is the best way to travel.
+It has space for up to 880 passengers and 245 cars and takes around 3 hours (specific timings are dependant on the tides, which dictate when the Condor can get in and out of St Peter Port harbor) and when the weather is good, it is a smooth and quick way to get to the islands of Guernsey and Jersey.

-The price of a one-way upgrade to Ocean Plus seat from UK to the Channel Islands is currently £9.95 GBP one way.
+The price of a one-way upgrade to Ocean Plus seat from the UK to the Channel Islands is currently £9.95 GBP one way.
 The cost of upgrading to Ocean Club is £29.95 GBP.
 Without hesitation, I would recommend upgrading to Ocean Plus.
-Last summer I wrote a more detailed review of the Ocean Club on Condor Liberation if you would like to read a more detailed review about this boat which travels between Poole and the Channel Islands.
+Last summer, I wrote a more detailed review of the Ocean Club on Condor Liberation if you would like to read a more detailed review about this boat which travels between Poole and the Channel Islands.

-Condor Ferries Clipper
+3. Condor Ferries Clipper

-Flying on Flybe
+4. Flying on Blue Islands

-Note: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.